What Does Collision Insurance Cover?

 Collision coverage:

-• Can be used no matter who's at fault
+- Can be used no matter who's at fault in the collision

-• Helps pay for repairs, over your deductible, so you're not stuck paying the entire bill on your own
+- Helps pay for the cost of repairs so you're not stuck paying the entire bill on your own

-• May allow you to start repairs for your damages while the claim is being investigated
+- May allow you to start repairs for your collision damages while the claim is being investigated

 If your vehicle is financed or leased, your lienholder may require you to have collision and comprehensive coverage.
 This helps to protect their interest in the vehicle.